ChrisKlug/web-dev-workshop/labs/lab10/lab10.md

 ### Providing static resources

-There ar 2 reasons that there are no images being displayed on the website.
+There are 2 reasons that there are no images being displayed on the website.
 First of all, you have no images.
 Secondly, you have not set up ASP.NET Core to serve static file.

 Now, the default way to solve this, would be to add a ___wwwroot__ directory, and add the images there.
 This piggy backs on a convention, and makes adding the middleware needed to serve the files very easy.
 However, to be a bit complicated, let's do it a little differently...